GiannfrancoC340/EncourageApp/README.md

 * If the user wants to go back to a category they have received a message, the message will still be there until the daily limit ends.
 * There will be a daily limit for generating messages.
 * Generating messages will be free.
-* In the mood tracker screen, the user can type how they feel.
-Users can log in and track how they feel when they receive a message.
-It can be before or after they receive a message.
-* User can type into a large textbox how they feel, and share how the messages have affected them.
-* It will be private for every user.
-* The textbox will be separated by day.
 * In the profile screen, the user can see the email of their account.
 * The user can reset their password here.
 * The user can also sign out here.